SnowflakeCoder/programming/General/Testing Types.md

 Apart from regression testing, automation testing is also used to test the application from load, performance, and stress point of view.
 It increases the test coverage, improves accuracy, and saves time and money in comparison to manual testing.

-## 4 levels of software testing
+## Different Types

+### Functional Testing

+#### Unit Testing

-- **Unit Testing:** A testing process where **individual units/components of a software are tested**.
+A testing process where **individual units/components of a software are tested**.
 The purpose is to validate that each unit of the software performs as designed.
 Here it focuses on the **smallest unit of software design**, often done by programmer.

+#### Integration Testing

-- **Integration Testing:** A testing process where **individual units are combined and tested as a group**.
+A testing process where **individual units are combined and tested as a group**.
 The purpose is to **expose faults in the interaction** between integrated units.
 Integration testing is of **four types**: <u>(i) Top down (ii) Bottom up (iii) Sandwich (iv) Big-Bang</u>.
 Example are Black Box testing and White Box testing.

+#### System Testing

-- **System Testing:** A testing process where a complete, integrated system/software is tested.
+A testing process where a complete, integrated system/software is tested.
 The purpose is to **evaluate the system’s compliance** with the specified requirements.
 In this software is tested such that it **works fine for different operating system**.It is covered under the **black box testing** technique.
 In this we just focus on required input and output without focusing on internal working.
 In this we have <u>security testing, recovery testing , stress testing and performance testing</u>.

+#### Acceptance Testing

-- **Acceptance Testing:** A testing process where a system is **tested for acceptability**.
+A testing process where a system is **tested for acceptability**.
 The purpose of this test is to evaluate the system’s compliance with the business requirements and **assess whether it is acceptable for delivery**.

+**Regression Testing**

-- **Regression Testing**: Every time new module is added leads to changes in program.
+Every time new module is added leads to changes in program.
 This type of testing make sure that **whole component works properly even after adding components** to the complete program.

 **Smoke Testing**: This test is done to make sure that software under testing is ready or stable for further testing.
 It is called smoke test as **testing initial pass is done** to check if it did not catch the fire or smoked in the initial switch on.